 Sherrie Reed serves as Executive Director for California Education Lab.
 In this role, Sherrie is managing and directing the research efforts of numerous federal and foundation grants and supporting the faculty Principal Investigators.
 These projects represent unprecedented collaboration among the primary public education segments in the state of California, including formal partnership between the University of California, Davis and the California Department of Education, and collaboration with the California State University Chancellor’s Office, the University of California Office of the President, and the California Community College Chancellor’s Office, the California Student Aid Commission.

-Sherrie is a recent Ph.D. graduate from University of California Davis, School of Education.
-Drawing on her history as a school practitioner and charter school developer, Sherrie’s doctoral research focused on efforts in school reform.
-First, Sherrie reviewed the California Charter Schools Association’s (CCSA) accountability framework.
-Sherrie investigated technical issues with CCSA’s methods, explored how the numerous state accountability policies identify low‐performing charter schools for potential closure, and how charter school accountability policies affect low‐income and minority students in California.
-Second, Sherrie examined student perceptions of school climate across more than 100 schools that are part of a school reform network.
+Sherrie earned her Ph.D. from University of California Davis, School of Education.
+Drawing on her history as a school practitioner and charter school developer, her doctoral research focused on efforts in school reform.
+First, Sherrie investigated the various accountability mechanisms affecting charter schools in California.
+Second, Sherrie examined student perceptions of school climate across more than 100 schools in a school reform network.
 Finally, Sherrie looked at school finance issues in California’s charter schools, comparing the spending and saving patterns for California’s charter schools and traditional public schools over nine years.
-This piece of work was recently published in the Journal of School Choice.
+Her work is published in the Journal of School Choice.